 - Health discussion: You can discuss your questionnaire with a knowledgeable provider during a free, optional, registry evaluation.

-- Better long-term health care: Help VA better understand the effects of environmental exposures on health, leading to improved health care for you and for all Veterans.
+- Better long-term health care: Help VA better understands the effects of environmental exposures on health that result in undiagnosed illnesses, leading to improved health care for you and for all Veterans.

 - Follow-up communications: As VA learns more, they will share this information with participants.